-HHU 2214 LE LAUGHING IT OFF: FORMS AND USES OF MODERN POLITICAL SATIRE (same as HSS 2214)
+HHU 2214 LE LAUGHING IT OFF: FORMS AND USES OF MODERN POLITICAL SATIRE

 This Honors seminar invites students to engage in a critical exploration of political satire in art, literature and film.
 Students will be exposed to different types of satirical expression, and will be led to consider satire as a gesture of political resistance.
 Students also examine satire in connection with issues such as the limits to freedom of expression, censorship, and social responsibility.
-Prerequisites: WP 1010 WP 1111 US CR: 3/0/3